DakeZhang1998/ReadProbe/README.md

 The winning prototype in the
 [2023 Canadian #AI Misinformation Hackathon](https://socialmedialab.ca/events/hackathon/).

+A paper on this prototype is available on ArXiv: http://arxiv.org/abs/2306.07875

 ## About

 Lateral reading is a critical thinking approach used to evaluate the